sabrinamerkin/sabrinamerkin.github.io/_posts/2000-01-01-Upload-in-Progress.md

 ## Investigating Gender

-First, we will look at the distribution of gender in the dataset.
+First, we will look at gender distribution in the dataset.

 ```python
 sex = df['Gender'].value_counts().reset_index()